aws-samples/amazon-ecs-fargate-aspnetcore/README.md

 The development environment needs to have the following :-

-a)Mac OS latest version (or) Windows 10 with latest updates (or) Ubuntu 16.0.4 or higher
+a)Mac OS latest version (or) Windows 10 with latest updates (or) Ubuntu 18.0.4 or higher

-b).NET core 3.0
+b).NET Core 3.0

 c)Docker latest version